Participating in clinical trial during COVID-19

 For inpatients, our pharmacy team is delivering their medications at the bedside so patients have what they need before they are discharged.

-More dining locations will open and offer expanded seating.
 All café services will be grab and go or customer assisted.
 Salad bars and self-service of bulk foods will remain closed.
 Utensils and meal accompaniments will remain individually packaged or server assisted.
 Cashless payment is encouraged.

 Social distancing will continue to ensure safety.